914RobbLeustean/Mobile-Application/README_MyDailyHabits.md

 ## 6. App Mockup

-*(The mockup screenshots will be added by the user — e.g., designed in Figma or Sketch.)*

 Suggested Screens:
 1. **Home Screen:** List of habits with daily progress.
 2. **Add Habit Screen:** Form to create a new habit.